solrevdev/solrevdev.github.io/_posts/2020-02-11-windows-does-not-remember-git-password.md

 No matter how many times I entered the passphrase windows would not remember it and the prompt would appear again.

-So, after some time on google and some trial and error, this is what worked for me.
+So, after some time on google and trial and error, these are the steps that fixed the issue for me.

 **Enable the OpenSSH Authentication Agent service and make it start automatically.**